Moses de León: Life

-Moses de León was born in León, Kingdom of León in modern day Spain, then united with the Crown of Castile.
+Moses de León was born in León, Kingdom of León in modern-day Spain, then united with the Crown of Castile.
 He might have been born in Guadalajara and his surname, then, comes from his father, Shem-Tov de León.
 He spent 30 years in Guadalajara and Valladolid before moving to Ávila, where he spent the rest of his life.
 Moses de León died at Arévalo in 1305 while returning to his home.

+Pardes

+Moses de León was the first to advance the Kabbalistic theory of Biblical exegesis, as a Jewish adaptation of the fourfold method of Biblical exegesis from medieval Christianity.

+The term, sometimes also rendered PaRDeS, means "orchard" when taken literally, but is used in this context as a Hebrew acronym formed from the initials of the following four approaches: